Chapter 3 - Trainee Program Requirements

 The training will benefit the trainee in pursuing a career outside the United States.

 Each petition for a trainee must include a statement which:

 Describes the type of training and supervision to be given, and the structure of the training program;

 Sets forth the proportion of time that will be devoted to productive employment;

 Shows the number of hours that will be spent, respectively, in classroom instruction and in on-the-job training;

 Describes the career abroad for which the training will prepare the nonimmigrant;

-Indicates the reasons why such training cannot be obtained in the trainee’s country and why it is necessary for the foreign national to be trained in the United States; and
+Indicates the reasons why such training cannot be obtained in the trainee’s country and why it is necessary for the alien to be trained in the United States; and

 Indicates the source of any remuneration received by the trainee and any benefit which will accrue to the petitioner for providing the training.

 A training program for a trainee may not be approved if it: